Teams bot

 |---|---|

-@BranchDeploy deploy #1234 to UAT | Deploy the branch linked to work item 1234 to UAT |
+@BranchDeploy deploy #1234 to UAT | Request approval for the branch linked to work item 1234 in UAT |

 @BranchDeploy environments | List configured environments |

-@BranchDeploy history | Show recent deployments |
+@BranchDeploy history | Show recent audited deployment requests |

 @BranchDeploy help | Show all available commands |